dingo/api/readme.md

 By default your API will be accessible to everyone.
 Usually this isn't desirable as some endpoints may contain sensitive information or they may even create or update records in a database.

+> Authentication is covered in more detail later in this guide.

 Protection can be enabled for all routes within a group:

 	Route::api(['version' => 'v1', 'protected' => true], function()